 10) Interprofessional Clinic at Perley Rideau

-The Interprofessional Clinic at Perley Rideau is located on the main level of Perley Rideau, and offers services in audiology, occupational therapy, physiotherapy and speech language pathology.
-The clinic will serve as an interprofessional clinical training center for University of Ottawa Health Science students will gain exposure to the wide array of services offered at Perley Rideau while applying academic learning in a dynamic real-world context.
-The Interprofessional Clinic also offers continuing education workshops, courses, and presentations for clinicians, educators, and other individuals in the community interested in learning more about new health care practices or practical health-related strategies.
-Research is also an important factor to drive forward innovative practices in health care and education and will be conducted by the Interprofessional Clinic at Perley Rideau clinicians or faculty from the University of Ottawa.
+The Interprofessional Clinic at Perley Rideau is located on the main level of Perley Rideau offering audiology, occupational therapy, physiotherapy and speech language pathology services to children and adults.
+The clinic serves as an interprofessional clinical training centre for University of Ottawa Health Science students who gain exposure to a wide array of clinic services while applying academic learning in a dynamic real-world context.
+The Interprofessional Clinic at Perley Rideau also offers continuing education workshops and presentations for clinicians, educators, and other individuals in the community who are interested in learning more about new health care practices or practical health-related strategies.
+The Interprofessional Clinic at Perley Rideau is involved in research, an important factor driving innovative practices in health care and education.